Political Science 3300

 ...
 A culture's disappearing means that a people's situation is so

-possible in that radical sense.
-It is not just that you may be
+longer possible in that radical sense.
+It is not just that you may

-forbidden to try them and may be severely punished for attempting to do
+be forbidden to try them and may be severely punished for

-culture death because of the differentiated and loosely articulated way
+kind of culture death because of the differentiated and loosely

-unimaginable, we have great difficulty grasping the full horror of the
+almost unimaginable, we have great difficulty grasping the full

 ...
 Lear sees the avoidance of

-that draws on the community's resources and traditions to come up with
+on the community's resources and traditions to come up with a

-a new understanding of the ends of life—that can avoid the spiral of
+new understanding of the ends of life—that can avoid the spiral

-apathy and social decay which is the lot of so many such societies.
+of apathy and social decay which is the lot of so many such

 ...
 What do I take away from this short, illuminating book?
 My own

-of radical hope, applied to very different circumstances.
-Like the
+version of radical hope, applied to very different circumstances.

-version Lear attributes to the Crow, this starts with a devastating
+Like the version Lear attributes to the Crow, this starts with a

-economically, politically, and in communications, has exacted, and will
+politically, and in communications, has exacted, and will go on

-civilization have trouble grasping what the costs involve."
+dominate modern civilization have trouble grasping what the costs

 Monica Ali, Brick Lane (2003)